 In an open letter to the government, independent venues affiliated with the trust called for a £50 million relief package and VAT reduction on ticket sales to aid their survival.
 At the start of July, three months after culture venues were forced to shut their doors, the government finally announced a rescue package of £1.57 billion to cover the entire UK arts and culture sector.
 Labour called the fund ‘too little, too late’.
 The harsh reality is that the threats facing independent music venues have been exacerbated, not created, by Covid-19.

-Among the signatories to the trust’s letter are The Cluny and Little Buildings two venues based in the Ouseburn area of Newcastle – arguably the city’s worst kept secret, full of colourful graffiti, repurposed factories and a refreshing amount of greenery.
-The Guardian described Ouseburn as ‘Newcastle’s Shoreditch’.
+Among the signatories to the trust’s letter are The Cluny and Little Buildings, two venues based in the Ouseburn area of Newcastle.
+Arguably the city’s worst kept secret, Ouseburn is full of colourful graffiti, repurposed factories and a refreshing amount of greenery.
+In 2018, The Guardian described Ouseburn as ‘Newcastle’s Shoreditch’.
 Like that London ‘destination’, modern Ouseburn is in many ways the product of gentrification.

 As researchers James Whitting and Kevin Hannan highlighted in a 2017 study, Ouseburn was one of the oldest industrial districts in Newcastle, and its conversion into a creative locality was facilitated by local authorities as part of a broader effort to regenerate the city.
 This process, typified in large part through the conversion in disused industrial sites into creative spaces, has resulted in a vibrant ecosystem of pubs, art studios and live music venues owned and frequented by local people.
 The regeneration also placed Ouseburn at the centre of Newcastle’s musical life, with venues like The Cluny hosting acts from Solange Knowles to Code Orange to Newcastle’s own Maximo Park, as well as countless smaller outfits.